Do you suffer from normative discontent?

 Studies have shown that, in the US, as many as 46% of the population suffer from normative discontent.
 Fretting over their weight and body image is very common in females, and this can start from a very early age.
 No child should fret about this but they do, and this snowballs over the years.
-For men, on the other hand, it first starts to rear its ugly head during puberty, when they suddenly become more aware of their bodies and in particular the skinny ones have the lowest self esteem when it comes to their bodies.
+For men, on the other hand, it first starts to rear its head during puberty, when they suddenly become more aware of their bodies.

-Messages we receive from family, friends and in particular the media all play a part in normative discontent.
-Teens and adolescents are, obviously, the group with the greatest susceptibility to negative body image.
+Teens and adolescents are, obviously, the group with the greatest susceptibility to negative body types.
 Those in this age group who are unhappy about what nature has given them in terms of their body are the most likely to develop, hand in hand, depression and eating disorders.

 While men also suffer from normative discontent it is by no means an even split between the sexes.
 In fact, there hasn’t been one study yet which found a higher proportion of males who had a negative body image.
-Other statistics back up this, such as the fact that is 2007 91% of those who underwent cosmetic surgery in the US were female.
-Men are also more likely to accept the aging process whilst women, should their bank balances allow it, will undergo several procedures to win the battle against aging.
+Other statistics back this up, such as the fact that in 2007 91% of those who underwent cosmetic surgery in the US were female.
+Men are more likely to accept the aging process whilst women, should their bank balances allow it, will undergo several procedures to win the battle against aging.